Working to make government more effective

 • Dr Gemma Tetlow, Chief Economist at the Institute for Government

-The event will be chaired by Dr Hannah White, Director and CEO of the Institute for Government.
+The event was chaired by Dr Hannah White, Director and CEO of the Institute for Government.

 This event is in partnership with the Institute for Fiscal Studies (IFS).